fMeow/arangors/README.md

 inspired by [pyArango](https://github.com/tariqdaouda/pyArango).

-`arangors` enables you to connect with arangoDB server, access to database, execute AQL query, manage arangoDB in an easy and intuitive way.
+`arangors` enables you to connect with arangoDB server, access to database, execute AQL query, manage arangoDB in an easy and intuitive way, both async and plain synchrnous code with any HTTP ecosystem you love.

-## NOTICE
-`arangors` will stay **synchronous** until the async/await syntax are available in stable channel.

 ## Philosophy of arangors